-Environmental Impact (30 points)
+Environmental Stewardship\ and Impact (30 points)

+Was there an environmental stewardship component to the project?
 How did the applicant(s) identify the environmental need for this project?
 How did the project positively affect the environment?

-Completion of Goals (15 points)
+Completion of Goals (10 points)